aclark4life/django-pci-auth/README.rst

 License
 -------

-This software is licensed under the same BSD license that Django is licensed under.
+This software is licensed under the same BSD license that Django itself is licensed under.
 See: `LICENSE`_.

 .. _`LICENSE`: https://github.com/aclark4life/django-pci-auth/blob/master/docs/LICENSE.txt